 I like to remove the outer peel of the orange with a vegetable peeler and then proceed to divide the orange into sections.
 In this manner, it is easier to remove as much as possible of the white pith of the orange.
 As you know, the white pith can sometimes be bitter.

 Then it is just a matter of pureeing the peel and the orange sections in a food processor.
 Make sure to remove any seeds before processing your orange.

-Once this step is complete, you just need to add the pureed orange to the rest of the wet ingredients and finally combine with the dry ingredients.
+Once this step is complete, you need to add the pureed orange to the rest of the wet ingredients and finally combine it with the dry ingredients.

 You won’t believe the aroma which will permeate your entire kitchen!

 Once the cake has cooled, you can dust some icing sugar over the top, or you can make a very simple orange glaze.